-With calling as its primary theme, the Huntingdon Leadership Academy (HLA) engages rising high school juniors and seniors through a week-long summer experience.
-The week’s activities focus on discernment of each student’s calling to Christian leadership for ministerial vocation.
+With calling as its primary theme, the Huntingdon Leadership Academy (HLA) encourages rising high school sophomores, juniors, and seniors to attend this two-week summer virtual experience to grow their faith.
+The academy’s activities focus on discernment of each student’s calling to Christian leadership for ministerial vocation.
 Mentoring, discussion of current topics in the life of the church, cultural and mission-related events, and time for fun, praise, and worship are included.
 In addition, students participate in year-round spiritual growth through online engagement that continues students’ education, builds community, and promotes reflection on the Bible, Christian tradition, and students’ spiritual experiences.

 A generous grant from the Lilly Endowment, Inc., supports the Huntingdon Leadership Academy.
-We invite pastors and youth pastors at churches in the Alabama-West Florida and North Alabama Conferences of the United Methodist Church to identify and build future church leaders by nominating students for this one-week residential program at Huntingdon College.
+We invite pastors and youth pastors at churches in the Alabama-West Florida and North Alabama Conferences of the United Methodist Church to identify and build future church leaders by nominating students for this program.

 Who Should Attend

 Rising 10th, 11th, and 12th graders during the summer who have the gifts and graces for ministry of any sort—whether as deacons or elders, missionaries, music ministers, children’s or youth pastors, worship leaders, or lay leaders, among the many ways to minister—should plan to attend this retreat.